fabianingram/new-note-taker/README.md

   *Instructions and examples for use:*

+  *- below is an example of how the app should work.

   * Navigate to the [Live Site](https://lit-waters-46614.herokuapp.com).
   * Click the button to enter the app
   * In the right column you'll see a "Note Title" and "Note Textarea"